codatio/codat-docs/docs/smb-help-hub/integrations/qb-desktop/overview.md

 To learn more about the role we play in your provider's business processes, read our dedicated [FAQs](/smb-help-hub/codat/faq).

 :::

-## Supported versions

-Make sure you re running iwndows 10 or higher

 ## Supported access options